The Garry Moore Show: Origins

 The show originally started as a radio program; CBS eventually awarded Moore his own early-evening television show in its place.
-His radio partner since 1940, Durward Kirby, made the move to TV with him, and appeared throughout all three versions of the TV show.
+Durward Kirby, Moore's radio partner since 1940, made the move to TV with him and appeared throughout all three versions of the TV show.

 Original version (1950–1958)

 The first incarnation of the show began in June 1950 as a Monday-through-Friday, 30-minute evening series.
 It was also simulcast on radio.
 The show changed to a once-weekly, one-hour format by August.
-Another prime time edition, The Garry Moore Evening Show, alternated with The George Burns and Gracie Allen Show on Thursday nights from September through December 1951.
+The primetime edition, titled The Garry Moore Evening Show, alternated with The George Burns and Gracie Allen Show on Thursday nights from September through December 1951.

-In the fall of 1950, Moore moved to a daytime show on CBS, at first in the early afternoon and later in mid-morning.
+In the fall of 1950, Moore moved to a daytime show on CBS, at first in the early afternoon and later in midmorning.
 The series featured a relaxed and flexible combination of comedy skits, monologues, singing, and interaction with the studio audience.
-It was an important commercial success for CBS, and ran in this format until mid-1958.
+It was an important commercial success for CBS, and it ran in this format until mid-1958.

-On October 6, 1952, the program was cut from an hour to 30 minutes, still beginning at 1:30 p.m.
-Eastern Time but ending at 2 p.m. rather than the previous 2:30 ending.
+On October 6, 1952, the program was cut from an hour to 30 minutes, still beginning at 1:30 pm Eastern Time but ending at 2 pm rather than the previous 2:30 ending.
 It originated at WCBS-TV in New York City.